 A Word of Caution

 It is very very very important that you tune your car properly and have all the supporting hardware you need before you attempt to activate both your blower and nitrous together.
 Nitrous makes forced induction less likely to cause damage to your engine per unit horsepower added but only if you tune it properly and have the right equipment.
-If you have the wrong plugs, fuel pump, fuel pressure regulator, MAP sensor, fuel injectors, gas or tune, you will get bitten and it only takes one time to blow an engine and put yourself in a whole lot of debt.
+If you have the wrong plugs, fuel pump, fuel pressure regulator, MAP sensor, fuel injectors, gas, or tune, you will get bitten, and it only takes one time to blow an engine and put yourself in a whole lot of debt.

 Once you've dialed in all your supporting hardware go into your VE table or your MAF table (do both if you don't know which table you're using) and richen up all the cells that are above 100 kPa.
 Don't be stingy.
 Add more fuel than you think you need and then go to your spark tables and lower the spark by a couple of degrees in all cells above 100 kPa.
-Then install your blower and conduct several road scans while under wide open throttle to see if you have any knock.
+Then install your blower and conduct several road scans while under wide-open throttle to see if you have any knock.
 Adjust your spark and fuel accordingly until you are all dialed in.

 Now it's time to add the nitrous.
 If it's a wet kit, make damn sure you've got your fuel jet sized correctly for your nitrous shot.
 If it's a dry kit, make damn sure you have tricked out your ECM to add the correct % of extra fuel to go with your dry shot.
-You can also add fuel using your fuel pressure regulator but I hate this method because you don't really know if what you're getting is too much or too little and it's very hard to adjust anything.
+You can also add fuel using your fuel pressure regulator, but I hate this method because you don't really know if what you're getting is too much or too little and it's very hard to adjust anything.
 No matter which method or kit type, go to your spark tables once again and drop the spark in every cell above about 90 kPa by 2 degrees per 50 HP.
-Then, just as a precaution, swap your jets so you're spraying about half of what you intended to spray.
-You can always change a 2 dollar jet in 5 minutes rather than blow up a 10 thousand dollar engine.
+Then, just as a precaution, swap your jets, so you're spraying about half of what you intended to spray.
+You can always change a $2 jet in 5 minutes rather than blow up a $10K engine.
 Conduct a test with real-time gauges on your laptop screen monitoring knock and AFR.
 Set the gauges to turn red and go nuts if the AFR or knock goes beyond reasonable values (like 13:1 or 2+ degrees).
-Also check your fuel pressure for any abrupt drops.
+Also, check your fuel pressure for any abrupt drops.
 Abort immediately if you see anything like this.
 If not, complete your WOT run and adjust your settings accordingly.
 Increase your jetting slowly and redo your road scans until you're up to your target jetting.
 Do a couple more road scans on different days with hot and cold weather to establish your upper threshold.
 Once you're confident that your settings are safe, you're home free.